 What we were shown in GoF simply does not square with those accounts.
 The creature we were shown in the graveyard of Little Hangleton is something that no one in their right mind would follow, on any consideration whatsoever, apart from that of fear or force.

 On this issue, it turns out that we seem to have been deliberately led into reasoning from a false premise from the very beginning.
 For, despite having — over the course of the first five books — repeatedly invited the reader to believe that at one time Lord Voldemort had commanded a wide following and at least some degree of public support, with HBP Ms Rowling finally made it clear that this could never have been the case.
-It is an illusion.
+It was an illusion.

-Whether this was due to a change of intention on Ms Rowling’s part, or merely awkward handling of a perception shared by most of the characters which was always intended to be revealed to be false, or whether it was a case of sheer authorial cluelessness, I cannot say.
+Whether this was due to a change of intention on Ms Rowling’s part, or merely incompetent handling of a perception shared by most of the characters which was always intended to be revealed to be false, or whether it was a case of sheer authorial cluelessness, I cannot say.
 But the implication was certainly there in the first five books, and it was just as certainly, and conclusively refuted in the sixth.
-On the subject of Tom Riddle, in HBP Rowling sprung just as much of a reversal upon the reader as she had regarding Severus Snape.
+On the subject of Tom Riddle, in HBP Rowling sprung just as much of a reversal upon the reader as she had attempted regarding Severus Snape.

 And, as with Snape, I thought that this may not be the last such reversal that she intended to spring on us, either.

 Insofar as the matter of Lord Voldemort’s alleged broad public support goes, however.
 There clearly never was any.
 Ever.
 It was not needed, nor was it ever really wanted.
 Voldemort’s original followers turn out to have been a hand-picked selection from among his own schoolmates, augmented by a few other key recruits along the way and, ultimately their descendants.
 And there never were more than 5–6 dozen of them at any time.
 Which, in a population as tiny as that which Rowling claims (3,000–5000), is quite enough to raise havoc.